 Important information

 The option of applying to the customs authorities for assistance will exist in parallel with the option of obtaining a preliminary court order from the courts.
-It is important to note that if a preliminary court order is used, you will not be able to use the simplified procedures for destruction of goods.
+It is important to note that if a preliminary court order is used, you will not be able to use the simplified procedures for the destruction of goods.

 Detention where there is no decision on assistance or preliminary court order

-Where the rightsholder does not have a preliminary court order or a decision on assistance from the customs authorities, Norwegian Customs has, on its own initiative, the right to detain goods that are suspected of being IPR goods.
+Where the rightsholder does not have a preliminary court order or a decision on assistance from the customs authorities, Norwegian Customs has on its own initiative, the right to detain goods that are suspected of being IPR goods.

 When the customs authorities detain goods on their own initiative, the rightsholder can be given the opportunity to apply for assistance after the goods have been detained by Norwegian Customs.
-In such cases, the rightsholder will receive a notification from the customs authorities about the right to apply for assistance (Section 15-5).
+In such cases, the rightsholder will receive a notification from the customs authorities about the right to apply for assistance (Section 10-5).